-4.4 Proposal submission: Phase 1
+4.3 Proposal submission: Phase 1

 Proposals are generated and submitted using the ALMA Observing Tool (OT).
 This is known as the "Phase 1" process.
 The capabilities and most of the observing mode restrictions in the proposal call documentation are designed into the OT.
 If inconsistencies exist, the Proposer's Guide takes precedence.
+If a user finds such an inconsistency, it should be reported though the ALMA Helpdesk.
+ARC and JAO staff will take the appropriate actions to resolve the inconsistency.